 Many of us absent-mindedly turn to social media to distract ourselves when we feel down.

 You might be expecting me to say you absolutely shouldn’t do this.
 But studies have found very mixed effects of social media use on well-being.
-Some suggest it improves well-being, others say the opposite.
+Some suggest it improves well-being, while others say the opposite.

 One particular study offers a possible explanation: it doesn’t depend on how you use social media, but rather how invested in it you feel.
-If you feel emotionally connected to the network and it’s integrated in your daily life, using it gives you higher self-esteem and well-being.
+If you feel emotionally connected to the network and it’s integrated into your daily life, using it gives you higher self-esteem and well-being.

 So if you’re logging in for the first time in a month and you don’t even remember who you’re connected to, it probably won’t help you.
 But if you use it to feel part of a community, there isn’t necessarily anything wrong with that.

 I would argue it also depends on what kind of accounts you’re following.
 Several of the 41 ways to cheer up can be done through social media.
 For example, following these kinds of accounts could be a big help:

 - Art accounts (sharing paintings, dance, music, etc.).

 - Funny accounts (things that make you laugh).